PogChonk/Cross-Application-Communication/README.md

 end
 ```

 Alright, let's talk about this. `local success, result`. `Success` is a `boolean`, meaning it's either `true` or `false`. `Result` is either the error message generated in the pcall if `success` is `false`.
 If `success` is `true`, then `result` will be whatever is returned from the pcall.
-If nothing is returned, it is then declared `nil`. `Pcall` just stands for `protected-call`, which means error's generated in this function don't error out in the console and doesn't stop the main thread from running.
+If nothing is returned, it is then declared `nil`. `Pcall` just stands for `protected-call`, which means errors generated in this function don't error out in the console and doesn't stop the main thread from running.

 With the `HTTPS:RequestAsync()` we gave it a dictionary where we specified the `Url`, which is our `BASE` url + `ENDPOINT` url.
 We then specified the method of `GET` since the function is supposed to be a `GET` request, we set the method as `GET`.

-We then checked if it was a successful, if it was then we return the JSON String version of the Body so they have options of what they want to do with it.
+We then checked if it was successful, if it was then we return the JSON String version of the Body so they have options of what they want to do with it.

 If it *wasn't* successful, then we generate an error message that tells us which status code and which message was generated from our API.
 We then throw an error with `error()` and yield the calling thread.
 We also have to use `tostring()` on `boolean`'s to concatenate them, or they'd error.